Take 10 with... Frédérique Vanholsbeeck

 9. If you collaborate across the faculty or University, who do you work with and how does it benefit your research?

-I work and have worked with quite a few people across the University and the faculty like Cather Simpson (FoS), Cushla McGoverin (FoS), Simon Swift (FMHS), Ashvin Thambyah (Engineering), Ehsan Vaghefi (ABI and FHMS) and many more.
+I work and have worked with quite a few people across the University and the faculty like Cather Simpson (Faculty of Science), Cushla McGoverin (Faculty of Science), Simon Swift (FMHS), Ashvin Thambyah (Engineering), Ehsan Vaghefi (ABI and FHMS), Juliette Cheyne (FHMS) and many more.
 They are people who either help me to build my imaging systems or who need to apply them to specific tasks.
 It is always a very collaborative and fun process.

 10. What one piece of advice would you give your younger, less experienced research self?